alonilk2/Drone-Balloon-Camouflage-RealTime-Detection/README.md

 ## **1. General Description**

-Aerostats and camouflaged object detection system consist of 2 separate and totally different object detection and tracking algorithms:
+Aerostats and camouflaged object detection system made to propose a practical solution to identify and liquidate aerostats and camouflaged objects using a drone and a built-in laser module.

 - **Aerostats object detection algorithm**